Lin Weeks Wilder

 It’s work.
 Perhaps the toughest I’ve ever done.
 And continue to do, each and every day, more often than not, failing.

 One of our Oblate commitments is praying the Liturgy of the Hours three times each day-in the morning, evening and night.
-A practice which introduces us to the psalms, the “gymnasium of the soul.”
-From the turbulence of the fourth century, the words of St. Ambrose serve as balm for our battered twenty-first- century psyches, hearts and souls.
+A practice which introduces us to the psalms, or the “gymnasium of the soul.”
+From the turbulence of the fourth century, the words of St. Ambrose serve as balm for my and maybe your woke-battered twenty-first- century psyche, heart and soul.

 History instructs us, the law teaches us, prophecy foretells, correction punishes, morality persuades; but the book of psalms goes further than all these.
 It is medicine for our spiritual health.
 Whoever reads it will find in it a medicine to cure the wounds caused by his own particular passions.
 Whoever studies it deeply will find it a kind of gymnasium open for all souls to use, where the different psalms are like different exercises set out before him.
 In that gymnasium, in that stadium of virtue, he can choose the exercises that will train him best to win the victor’s crown.